Terence-23/RayTracing-in-a-weekend/README.md

 # Overview
 My attempt at [_Ray Tracing in One Weekend_](https://raytracing.github.io/books/RayTracingInOneWeekend.html) project.
 I wanted to attempt to write it in multiple languages.
 For now I have settled for C++, Rust and Zig.
+After finishing the first book I decided to implement the second book: [_Ray Tracing: The Next Week_](https://raytracing.github.io/books/RayTracingTheNextWeek.html), but only in Rust.

 # Build instructions
 ## C++